nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/testScript.md

 ### 1. Add a floating task
 Type `add watch movie`.
 #### Result
-A new floating task named "watch movie" is created at the top of **Do It Anytime** column, and highlighted in purple borders.
+A new floating task named `watch movie` is created at the top of **Do It Anytime** column, and highlighted in purple borders.

 ### 2. Add a task with deadline
 Type `add submit essay by 10pm`.
 #### Result
-A new task named "submit essay" is created in the **Do It Soon** column, with its deadline under the name the this task.
+A new task named `submit essay` is created in the **Do It Soon** column, with its deadline under the name of this task.
 Also, it is highlighted in purple borders.

 ### 3. Add a task with event time
 Type `add go for church camp from 20 nov 2pm to 25 nov 5pm`
 #### Result
-A new task named "go for church" is created in the **Do It Soon** column, with its deadline under the name the this task	.
+A new task named `go for church` is created in the **Do It Soon** column, with its deadline under the name of this task	.
 Also, it is highlighted in purple borders.

+### 4. Add a task with single quotation mark
+Type `add 'drop by store' by tmr`
+#### Result
+A new task named `drop by store` is created in the **Do It Soon** column, with its deadline under the name of this task.
+>Sometimes Agendum may wrongly interpret part of task name as a deadline/event time.
+To avoid this wrong interpretation, you can add single quotation marks around the task name, and agendum will only interpret those inside the quotation marks as task name.

 ## Rename
 To rename a task, you have to start your command with the keyword `rename`.